 - 36.1.
 These rules and regulations shall only become effective when they are adopted by the City Council.
 Upon adoption they shall supersede any and all City-wide and/or departmental personnel management policies, rules, regulations, and procedures previously adopted, except those adopted by order of a department manager which are not in conflict with these Rules. - 36.2.
 Any and all provisions contained in a Memorandum of Understanding (MOU) in effect at the time of adoption of these Rules, and which may be in conflict with the provisions of these Rules, shall remain in effect and supersede these Rules until such time as the conflicting provisions of the MOU may be modified, through the meet and confer process, to conform to these Rules.
 No existing MOU shall be modified, and no new MOU shall be entered into, which would establish provisions which would be in conflict with these Rules unless expressly identified by the City Manager and recommended to the City Council for review and approval. - 36.3.
 No Contract.
 These policies do not create a "contract" of employment between the City and any employee.
 Public employment is statutory, not contractual. - 36.4.
 Severability.
 If any part of these Rules is determined to be unconstitutional or illegal, such part shall be severed from these rules and the remaining Rules shall be given full force and effect. - 36.5.
 Word Usage.
 The term "City" as used in these rules refers to the City of Fort Bragg.
-Responsibilities and rights of the City under these rules are exercised by the City Manager, and may be delegated by the Manager in their discretion.
+Responsibilities and rights of the City under these rules are exercised by the City Manager, and may be delegated by the Manager in <a href="https://historycommons.org/linearing-nice-new-city and responsibility of work of the position.